What is Orientation and Mobility Training?

 What is the South African Mobility for the Blind Trust (SAMBT)?

-SAMBT has trained well over 4,000 blind and partially sighted people.
+SAMBT has trained 4,500 blind and partially sighted people since inception in 1998.

 SAMBT includes families and caregivers of blind trainees in its programmes and they are encouraged to support the blind person in the learning and continued use of their independence skills.
 The benefit for the family is that they are freed from having to provide the extra care for their blind family member.